-Scooter Lady unmasked after fateful encounter with wedding party
+Scooter Girl unmasked after fateful encounter with wedding party

 OMAHA, Neb.
-(WOWT) -- You might have seen the photos of the now modestly infamous Scooter Lady that have been making the social media rounds in the metro.
+(WOWT) -- You might have seen the photos of the now modestly infamous Scooter Girl that have been making the social media rounds in the metro.

 Her wedding photo bomb was over in a flash and like all Superheroes she vanished when her work was done.
-That begged the question: who was that Scooter Lady?
+That begged the question: who was that Scooter Girl?

 Lileana Pearson was responsible for a reunion of the key players involved.

 The moment captured in the picture happened in front of the Hilton Hotel, across from CHI Health Center.
-Scooter Lady took a wedding party and Omaha by storm.
+Scooter Girl took a wedding party and Omaha by storm.

 And if a photo is worth a thousand words, this photo is worth every one of them.